 Yara has been working systematically to tackle this double challenge for several years.
 Building on R&D, partnerships and field experts, we are helping coffee farmers to both increase profitability through higher yields and improve quality, while at the same time limiting the negative environmental impact.

 Colombia coffee champions

 In Colombia we have taken our coffee commitment one step further, celebrating the coffee champions and searching for the best cup of Colombian coffee.

 In 2015 we organized the first ever National Cup Quality Competition, gathering more than a hundred coffee farmers.
-The winners, Fernando Chica and Julio Cesar Madrid, were invited to take part in the Specialty Coffee Association of America Annual Exposition in Atlanta, U.S. – the world’s foremost specialty coffee event – as guests of Yara.
+The winners, Fernando Chica and Julio Cesar Madrid, were invited to take part in the Specialty Coffee Association of America Annual Exposition (external website) in Atlanta, U.S. – the world’s foremost specialty coffee event – as guests of Yara.

 As a result of their efforts, the coffee champions have increased both the volume and the quality, and therefore also their income.